 Fig. 2 Look for a WP (padlock icon) switch somewhere on the drive.
 The Netac U335 USB 3.0 Flash drive has a write-protect switch.

 Some USB flash drives also have write-protect switches (sometimes hidden in the end of the drive and they are very small!) and so do the Zalman VE200/300/400 ISO emulator HDD caddies.

-Some people have had success running chkdsk from an Administrator Command prompt, try a command like (where E: is the USB drive):
+Some people have had success running chkdsk from an Administrator Command prompt, try a command like:

 chkdsk /f E: